 #1.
-The most disappointing and missing feature of Galaxy S10: Iris scanner is gone
+Iris scanner is gone: the most disappointing and missing feature of Galaxy S10

 Obviously, the iris scanner was improved dramatically in Galaxy S9.
 It is faster than all other unlocking methods including the fingerprint scanner because of the less-ideal location and smaller size of the fingerprint scanner.
 If you are using a case or cover for Galaxy S9 or S9, it is not easy to reach the fingerprint scanner.